webino/WebinoDraw/README.md

   - To specify the view helper to render the form element set its view_helper option.

-  - To sort elements rendered with FormCollection by order, set element order option.

   - When you don't want to absolutize the element attribute add `data-webino-draw-absolutize="no"` to it's attributes.

 ## Examples